How much life insurance do you need? The answer is different for everyone. It depends on your life, your investments and your monetary obligations.

-Of course, one of the principal purposes of your life insurance policy is to compensate for any loss of annual wages that you currently contribute to your household and ensure that your family is provided for.
-In many cases, you may be sole breadwinner for your family, or you might share this load with a spouse or significant other who could be thrust into financial strife without your assistance.
+One of the principal purposes of having a life insurance policy is to compensate for any loss of annual wages that you currently contribute to your household and ensure that your family is provided for.
+In many cases, you may be the sole breadwinner for your family, or you might share this load with a spouse or significant other who could be thrust into financial strife without your assistance.

 To maintain your family’s standard of living and ensure their financial security, you need to scale your life insurance coverage to match your annual income.
 Naturally, doing this accurately means accounting for years of unpaid wages in advance.
-If you cannot purchase enough coverage to match this total, at least adjust your insurance to match your desired annual income needs.
-Lost wages may not be an expense in the traditional sense of the word, but neglecting to factor it in will certainly cost you sooner rather than later.
+If you cannot purchase enough coverage to match this total, adjust your insurance to match your desired annual income needs.

 Depending on your financial stability, your family might be facing a financial future entirely reliant on your life insurance coverage.
-This certainly won’t be the case for all though, and depending on the premium rates you are able to qualify for, you might wish to account for your other assets.
-If you have investments and other benefits at your disposal, then your expenses, by definition, would be at least somewhat reduced.
+This certainly won’t be the case for everyone, and depending on the premium rates you are able to qualify for, you might wish to account for your other assets and investments.

-By calculating the planned return of your asset portfolio, you may be able to save yourself the heartache of having to unnecessarily invest too much money in your life insurance policy.
-Sometimes, pumping too much money into your plan can itself be an overwhelming expense.
-So be sure that you don’t buy so much insurance that it begins to threaten your long-term livelihood.
+By calculating the planned return of your asset portfolio, you may be able to save yourself the heartache of unnecessarily investing too much money in your life insurance policy.
+Sometimes, pumping too much money into your plan can be an overwhelming expense.
+Be sure that you don’t buy so much insurance that it begins to threaten your long-term livelihood.

-As you determine this number, don’t forget to consider the rate of inflation, which typically sits at 3 percent but may fluctuate higher in the years to come.
+As you determine this number, don’t forget to consider the rate of inflation.
 In addition, if you have children, include education, mortgage and other expenses that you would otherwise have provided for them, allowing you to ensure that they have little to nothing to worry about financially in your absence.
-Without the benefit of clairvoyance, you might not be able to pinpoint their future needs with 100-percent accuracy, but you can at least invest enough to cover the inevitable expenses that will arise.
+Without the benefit of clairvoyance, you might not be able to pinpoint their future needs with 100% accuracy, but you can at least invest enough to cover the inevitable expenses that will arise.